 Your doctor may give you a form for one brand of pathology provider.
 You are free to choose your own provider as long as they offer the test you need.

-Read more about pathology tests at the Lab Tests Online website.
+Read more about pathology tests at the Pathology Tests Explained website.

 You can choose to add your pathology reports to your My Health Record.
 This means you and your doctor can access them.
 Read more on the My Health Record website.